CichlidMC/TinyJson/README.md

 # TinyJson
-A tiny JSON parser / library.
+A tiny JSON parser / library designed around Cichlid's needs.

 The TinyJson class provides many methods for parsing JSON into a JsonValue.